Invasion of the Body Snatchers: Subsequent adaptations

+Three subsequent adaptations of The Body Snatchers have been made: Invasion of the Body Snatchers (1978), Body Snatchers (1993), and The Invasion (2007).

+An untitled fifth adaptation from Warner Bros. was reported to be in development in 2017.
+David Leslie Johnson was signed to be the screenwriter.

 Home media

 The film was released on DVD in 1998 by U.S.-label Republic (an identical re-release by Artisan followed in 2002); it includes the Superscope version plus a 1.375:1 Academy ratio version.
-The latter is not the original full frame edition, but a pan and scan reworking of the Superscope edition that loses visual detail.
+The latter is not the original full frame edition but a pan and scan reworking of the Superscope edition that loses visual detail.